+NOTICE For twin rudders, the cylinder may be mounted directly to the tiebar or to one of the tiller arms.
+Ensure all measurements remain the same as if mounting to a rudder arm.
+4. Secure the mounting foot to transom or mounting bracket using four 5/16" (8 mm) bolts (304 or 316 stainless steel) and self-locking nuts.
+Orient the fasteners such that if the nut were to vibrate loose the fastener would not fall out.
+5. Remove caps from cylinder hose fittings.
 6. Before making the hose connections, swing the rudder(s) back and forth and confirm there is free movement of the cylinder and that there is no binding of the rod end ball joint.
 Ensure SmartStick does not come close to any magnetic material or electric motors such as a bilge pump.
-ANY BINDING AND OR INTERFERENCE MUST BE CORRECTED PRIOR TO USE.
+A WARNING ANY BINDING AND OR INTERFERENCE MUST BE CORRECTED PRIOR TO USE.
 FAILURE TO DO SO MAY LEAD TO SEPARATION OF COMPONENTS AND/OR PREVENTION OF STEERING CONTROL.
 SEPARATION OF COMPONENTS OR LOSS OF STEERING CONTROL MAY LEAD TO UNPREDICTABLE BOAT BEHAVIOR AND/OR A COLLISION WITH AN OBSTACLE AND/OR EJECTION FROM VESSEL RESULTING IN PROPERTY DAMAGE, PERSONAL INJURY AND/OR DEATH.
 The cylinder ball mount allows up to 15 degrees of movement MAX.
 Any movement beyond 15 degrees will result in premature seal and/or bearing wear.
-Plumbing the System THE OPTIMUS EPS SYSTEM REQUIRES THE USE OF SEASTAR PRO (1500 PSI) KEVLAR REINFORCED HOSES ONLY.
-DO NOT CUT SEASTAR PRO STEERING HOSE.
+5.5 Plumbing the System A WARNING THE OPTIMUS EPS SYSTEM REQUIRES THE USE OF SEASTAR PRO (1500 PSI) KEVLAR REINFORCED HOSES ONLY.
+A WARNING DO NOT CUT SEASTAR PRO STEERING HOSE.
 THERE IS NO MEANS IN THE FIELD TO INSTALL A SWAGE FITTING TO THE HOSE END.
 Substituting brass fittings into the steering cylinder may result in galvanic corrosion and irreparable damage to the cylinder, as well as affect system integrity.
-Individual items (i.e. swage fitting, bulkhead plate, hose, etc.) cannot be ordered as a single part.
+NOTICE Individual items (i.e. swage fitting, bulkhead plate, hose, etc.) cannot be ordered as a single part.
 If replacement parts are required an entire new length of hose will need to be purchased.

 Before installing the steering hoses, please read and understand the important DOs and DON'Ts below.
-DO: Use only SeaStar Pro hose.
-Extruded nylon tubing is not acceptable.
-Protect the hose from chafing, rubbing, and contact with assembly screws or sharp edges of any type.